rbranson/twerk/README.md

 ## Usage

-_twerk_ dices a stream into the pieces you actually sent them in on the other end.
+_twerk_ dices a stream into the pieces you actually intended to send them in.
 It works as an adapter, and the API works as a drop-in "replacement" for net.Stream:

     var socket = twerk(stream);